joshclancy/VisRepNet/README.md

 <h2> The Symbols within VisRepNet</h2>
-VisRepNet aims to describe **all** neural networks and accurately visualize the differences between them.
+VisRepNet aims to describe <b>all</b> neural networks and accurately visualize the differences between them.
 In striving towards this goal, we have created systems of visualization to represent as many niche cases as possible.
-This has resulted in general representational systems, but perhaps not obvious ones.
+This has resulted in <b>general representational systems</b>, but perhaps not obvious ones.
 <h3> Convolutions </h3>
-A good example of this, is how VisRepNet represents a **convolutional layer**:
+A good example of this, is how VisRepNet represents a <b>convolutional layer</b>:</br></br>
 <p align="center">
   <img src="https://github.com/joshclancy/VisRepNet/blob/main/png_readme/convolutions.png"
-	title="Convolutions"  width="1000"/>
+	title="Convolutions"  width="800"/>
 </p>
 This may seem to be overly complicated.
 However, this representational system allows us to represent various niche types of convolutions as well.
+For example, below we show: </br></br>
+1. A <b>dilated</b> convolution </br>
-Below we show, 1.
-A dilated convolution, 2.
-A custom convolution found in Axial Attention.
-3. A convolution that allows for parallel processing along the group dimension.
-And 4.
-A temporal convolution.
+2. A custom convolution found in <b>Axial Attention.</b> </br>
+3. A convolution that allows for <b>parallel processing along the group dimension.</b> </br>
+4. A <b>temporal</b> convolution. </br></br>

 <p align="center">
   <img src="https://github.com/joshclancy/VisRepNet/blob/main/png_readme/convExamples.png"
 	title="ConvolutionExamples"  width="1000"/>